contents

 APRÉS WORKOUT FLUIDATION

-Your Basic Recovery Smoothie: Blend fruit juice or milk, banana or berries, 1 tbs. nut butter, berries and protein powder.
+Your Basic Smoothie: Blend fruit juice or milk, banana or berries, 1 tbs. nut butter, berries and protein powder.
 Creatine, yoghurt, L-Glutamine optional.
 Whatever it is, your body's defintiely craving electrolytes, salt, sugar and protein, some fiber too and within 20 minutes of completing your workout.

 SPORT DRINKS

 Sometimes downing one of those sports drink things immediately after training is better than nothing.
 Replacing electrolytes sounds smart, feels good, too.
-You need something/anything with minerals, salt, sugar and protein ideally and within twenty minutes.
+You need something/anything with minerals, salt, sugar and protein ideally and ideally within twenty minutes.
 Otherwise your body starts to feed on the food reserve you need to repair the muscle fiber you’ve just trashed, torn down and pumped up.
 There's a 'designer' version of Gatorade: Knudsen's "Recharge" (organic or not).
 PowerAde's pretty good too.

 HOT STUFF